Why choose this course

 What you will study

 Our intensive MA Acting course offers you practical actor training focusing on technical skills in acting, voice and movement.
 These support a range of rehearsal projects, screen acting projects and public performances.
-You’ll also take professional development workshops and classes in audition technique.
+You’ll also take professional development workshops to help build a bridge between your training and the profession.
+Your performance opportunities will include a short film project, a public production, and an industry showcase.

-We keep our cohorts small to ensure you get personal attention and contact from our expert teachers, who have extensive first-hand experience in professional theatre in the UK and the US.
+We keep our cohorts small to ensure you get personal attention and contact from our expert teachers, who have extensive first-hand experience in professional theatre in the UK and internationally.

-Our campus boasts great transport links to London, so you’ll be close to the heart of UK theatre, London’s West End.
+Our campus boasts great transport links to London, so you’ll be close to the heart of UK theatre in London’s West End.

 Academic year structure